zabbix/ansible-collection/plugins/README.md

 ## Host module examples:

 ### Example 1
-To create host with minimum parameters, you can use this example.
+To create a host with minimum parameters, you can use this example.
 Note that the <code>hostgroup</code> parameter is required.
 ```yaml
 - name: Create host
   zabbix.zabbix.zabbix_host: